drduh/macOS-Security-and-Privacy-Guide/README.md

 Speaking of Microsoft, you may want to see <https://fix10.isleaked.com/> just for fun.

 ## Homebrew
-Consider installing [Homebrew](http://brew.sh/) to make installing software easier.
+Consider using [Homebrew](http://brew.sh/) to make software installations easier and to update userland tools (see [Apple’s great GPL purge](http://meta.ath0.com/2012/02/05/apples-great-gpl-purge/)).

 If you have not already installed Xcode or Command Line Tools, run `xcode-select --install` and a prompt should appear to download and install CLI Tools.